shubh24/shubh24.github.com/_posts/2016-10-23-Why I trekked ABC?.md

 `15:00, Bamboo (2100 metres)`

-We'd begun our descent from ABC at around 07:30, and it's been an unsurprisingly introspective down trek for me.
+We'd begun our descent from ABC at around 07:30, and it's been an unsurprisingly introspective trek for me.
 When I reflect on the risks I'd taken today morning, I ask myself "Why did I do it?"
 I still have no answers, but there are a few probables!

 Probably because it's there to be done,